mydsrt-artweb/dsrt-artweb/README.md

 Style Guide

+---

 🤝 Contributing

-We welcome contributions!
-Please see CONTRIBUTING.md for guidelines.
+We welcome contributions from the community!
+Please read CONTRIBUTING.md first.

+---

 📜 License